Artist Credit: Kenta Miyakawa

 Best Formal Rendering

-For the most outstanding formal illustration.
+For the most outstanding Formal illustration.

-• Free 1 year ASAI membership
+• Free one-year ASAI membership

 • Commemorative award certificate